 - 1. The implementation is simpler because no dependency chains need to be traced.
-The implementation can instead drive optimization decisions strictly from type information. - Use of the value_dep_preserving type modifier allows the developer to limit the extent of the dependency chains. - This type modifier can be used to mark a dependency chain's entry to and exit from a function in a straightforward way, without the need for attributes. - 4.
-The value_dep_preserving type modifiers serve as valuable documentation of the developer's intent. - 5.
-This approach permits many additional optimizations compared to those permitted by the current standard on code that carries a dependency.
-Expressions such as x-x no longer require establishment of artificial dependencies and the compiler is no longer required to detect value-narrowing hazards like that shown in Figure 13.
-However, the compiler is still prohibited from adding its own value-speculation optimizations. - 6.
-Linus Torvalds seems to be OK with it, which indicates that this set of rules might be practical from the perspective of developers who currently exploit dependency chains.
+The implementation can instead drive optimization decisions strictly from type information. - 2.
+Use of the value_dep_preserving type modifier allows the developer to limit the extent of the dependency chains. - 3.
+This type modifier can be used to mark a dependency chain's entry to and exit from a function in a straightforward way, without the need for attributes. - 4.
+The value_dep_preserving type modifiers serve as valuable documentation of the developer's intent.